wilbarrios/swift_singleton/URLSession/NOTES.md

 We can say... when we `POST` data, we need to **encode** it, when we receive or `GET` data, we **decode** that data.

+## JSONSerialization

+An object that converts between JSON and the equivalent Foundation objects.

+You use the JSONSerialization class to convert JSON to Foundation objects and convert Foundation objects to JSON.

+## JSONEncoder

+An object that encodes instances of a data type as JSON objects.

+## JSONDecoder

+An object that decodes instances of a data type from JSON objects.